Kabuliwalas of Kolkata worry about kin back home as Taliban seize power in Afghanistan | Entertainment

 - India

-With the Taliban taking control of Afghanistan, after sweeping into its capital city, Kabuliwalas (people of Kabul) in Kolkata are a worried lot, having not been able to get in touch with their family members back home.
+With the Taliban taking control of Afghanistan, after sweeping into its capital city, Kabuliwalas (people of Kabul) in Kolkata are a worried lot, having not been able to get in touch with their family members back home amid the crisis.

+Afghans in Kolkata -- commonly known as Kabuliwalas -- usually visit from one door to the other selling wares from their country, mostly dry fruits, rugs and perfume, or deal in the business of lending money.

 ''It was in July that I last spoke to my younger brother and family.
 Since May, I have been asking them to leave Afghanistan and move to either India or any other country...
 I am clueless about their whereabouts now,'' Masood said.